 There are several good sources of practical advice around and in this article we have signposted schools to further information.

-You will be aware that under the Equality Act 2010, gender reassignment is a protected characteristic.
+You will be aware that under the Equality Act 2010, gender reassignment is a protected characteristic which apply to transgender pupils.
 A school will therefore be acting unlawfully if they discriminate directly or indirectly against a pupil who is undergoing, or proposing to undergo gender reassignment, or if the school fails to protect that pupil from victimisation.

 In a report by Stonewall carried out in 2017, the charity found that more than 44% of transgender pupils reported that staff at their school were not familiar with the meaning of the term 'trans'.